onnela-lab/forest/CONTRIBUTING.md

   instances in the repository for reference.
 - LLM-generated contributions must be clearly indicated, and you must include information about _both the model and platform used, and the nature of its contribution_ in the code and in the pull request.
-Pull requests with LLM contributions must be heavily reviewed by you and other people before we will merge them.
+Pull requests with LLM contributions must be heavily reviewed by you and others before we will merge them.
+Expect more scrutiny placed on the maintainer's review of the code.
+There must be a statement in the code that you certify the concepts are your own and that you have understood and verified the contribution made by the LLM.

 # Academic contributions:
 - Be Patient.
 We cannot rush this process.